Congregation Beth Israel Ner Tamid (Milwaukee): Events since 2000

 Toronto native Mitchell Joshua Martin, a graduate of the cantorial school at the Jewish Theological Seminary of America (JTSA), joined as cantor in 2002.
 In August, 2008, Fortunée Belilos joined as interim cantor.
 The following July, the synagogue hired as cantor Jeremy Stein, who had graduated that year from the JTSA's cantorial school.

 Jacob Herber became rabbi of Beth Israel in August 2003.
 A graduate of the University of California, Davis, he was ordained by the JTSA in 1996.
 Before coming to Beth Israel, he served as assistant and then senior rabbi of Philadelphia's Har Zion Temple.
 His rabbinate there was a subject of the book The New Rabbi by Stephen Fried.
 Funded by congregation members and the Milwaukee Jewish Federation, Herber traveled to Uganda in July 2008 to assist in the Abayudaya in converting to Judaism.
 That year the congregation had 700 member families.

 Rabbi Joel Alter has served CBINT since 2018.
 Ordained at Jewish Theological Seminary (JTS) in New York in 1996, Rabbi Alter began his rabbinic career as a teacher, administrator, and school rabbi in Jewish day schools in DC, Baltimore, and Boston.
 He returned to New York to recruit new rabbis and cantors to JTS as its director of admissions, focusing on the American Jewish community’s contemporary religious needs.
 Rabbi Alter moved to Milwaukee with his twin daughters, Ayelet and Annael, to lead a congregation for the first time.

 As of 2011, Beth Israel Ner Tamid was the only synagogue in Milwaukee associated with the United Synagogue of Conservative Judaism.
-Currently, the rabbi is Joel Alter, the cantor is Jeremy Stein, and the president is Amy Blumenthal.
+Currently, the rabbi is Joel Alter, the cantor is Jeremy Stein, and the president is Menachem Graupe.